-- A reception is organized for the purposes of networking or socializing and does not have to include officially-connected programming. - You may attend a reception in your official or personal capacity, depending on the situation.
+- You must attend in your official capacity - official or personal capacity, depending on the situation.

-- You may accept if offered by the event organizer: free attendance for yourself and a guest; appetizers, drinks, and/or meals; local transportation; and informational materials. - You may accept if offered: free attendance for yourself and a guest, appetizers, drinks, and informational materials.
+You may accept if offered by the event organizer: free attendance for yourself and a guest; appetizers, drinks, and/or meals; local transportation; and informational materials. attendance for yourself and a guest, appetizers, drinks, and informational materials.